JohnJohansson/DT173G-Uppgift-2/readme.md

 ## Assignment 2

-NodeJs and automatisation with Gulp
+NodeJs and automatisation with Gulp.

 ### Purpose